mhackersu/mhackersu/README.md

 #### Philosophy

-- Craft idempotent and idomatic code; Do more with less code.
 - Use D3 & SOLID as guides.
-- Programming is about learning; Naming things is hard.
+- Programming is about learning.
+- Naming things is hard.

 #### Interesting Finds